jacksonianrtaylor/movie_rec_proj/README.md

 #### Bayesian Optimization

-The baysian optmization process is critical to the effectiveness of the feature 3 in the final model.
+The baysian optmization process is critical to the effectiveness of feature_3 in the final model.
 This means that tuning the hyperparameters to the iterative svd funciton goes a long way.

 This is what sparked the creation of the other notebook: bayesian_optimization.ipynb